 - 35.1% of Subrogator Magazine readers have visited an advertiser's website!*

 - 24.4% of Subrogator Magazine readers have saved an advertiser's ad for future reference!*

 - 10.1% of Subrogator Magazine readers have contacted an advertiser for more information!*

 *Information taken from NASP’s 2012 Subrogator readership survey

 Submit an Article

 NASP publishes the Subrogator magazine three times per year; a winter issue, a spring/summer issue and a fall issue.
-On average, sixteen articles are chosen per magazine.
-The more relevant an article is to each particular issue’s theme parallels its chance to be published.
+On average, twelve articles are chosen per magazine.
+The more relevant an article is to each particular issue's theme increases its chance to be published.

-An article must be submitted as a Word document and should be a maximum of 2,500 words.
+All general articles must be submitted as Word documents and should be a maximum of 2,500 words.
 When proposing an article, please include your full name, company name and contact information.

 Any article that includes any type of solicitation will not be selected.